Thomas-Chan-2019/hello-world/README.md

 # hello-world
 Hey there, it's Thomas!
-I'm new to GitHub and I can't wait to explore this world!
+I'm almost new to GitHub and I can't wait to explore this universe!
+Suppose this would be a test to push a request of commit for version change.